Scamp (comics): Publication history

 In Europe in the 1970s, Egmont produced their own comics with Scamp.
 In these, Scooter was merely a nameless sister.

 In other media

-Scamp was adapted into the movie Lady and the Tramp II: Scamp's Adventure, with Scamp serving as its main character, and his siblings appearing in small roles.
+Scamp is the protagonist in the film Lady and the Tramp II: Scamp's Adventure, with his siblings appearing in small roles.
+The film is about Scamp running away from home and joining a gang of stray dogs, where he ends up falling in love with one of the members, Angel.